ctrlaltdel-html/ctrlaltdel-html/README.md

 - 👋 Hi, I’m @ctrlaltdel.html
-- 👀 I’m interested in Interactive web games 🧑‍💻
+- I’m interested in web design and grpahic design
-- 🌱 I’m currently learning HTML 😀
+-  I’m currently learning HTML, CSS AND JS
-- 💞️ I’m looking to collaborate on HTML5 games ✅
+-  I’m looking to collaborate on web projects and things like that
-- 📫 How to reach me My email is collectordevice@gmail.com📧